bindresearch/SpinExplorer/README.md

 Processing can be performed using nmrglue or nmrPipe.
 All processing except SMILE NUS reconstruction can be performed using nmrglue.

-Video tutorials can be accessed at "https://www.youtube.com/@BindResearch"
+Video tutorials will be created shortly and made available at "https://www.youtube.com/@BindResearch".

+Written documentation is available (SpinExplorer_Documentation.pdf)

 Releases
 --------